vasi786/smartslurmcommands/README.md

 ## Featured Flags

-Combine the flags as needed)
+Combine the flags as needed.

 | Flag | Description |
 |------|-------------|